-People in the early ages of the world did not possens those kind, humane feelings, that distinguish the human race at the present time, and their God was proportionately crude and fooligh.
-Which it rained, he was feeling badly over the affairs of earth, and crying.
-When it lightened and thundered, he was angry with his children.
-When a volcano belched forth fire and smoke, or an earthquake shook the earth, he was dissatisfied with the condition of his offairs and manifested it in that way.
-Befor the days of Christ the inhabitants of earth wore groping in darkness and their crude notions of Deity had various branches, one of which demanded sacrifices.
+People in the early ages of the world did not possess those kind, humane feelings, that distinguish the human race at the present time, and their God was proportionately crude and foolish.
+When it rained, he was feeling badly over the affairs of earth, and crying. , When it lightened and thundered, he was angry with his children.
+When a volcano belched forth fire and smoke, or an earthquake shook the earth, he was disserisfied with the condition of his affairs and manifested it in that way. .
+Before the days of Christ the inhabitants of earth were groping in darkness and their crude notions of Deity had various branches, one of which demanded sacrifices,

-It is not necessary to go further back in history than the time of the illustrious Abraham, (who, had he perpetrated his falsehoods and crimes in this civilized 19th century, would be .cerving out a term in the penitentiary.) to find an illustration of the insatiate cruelty and sensuclism that then prevailed.
-His treatment of Hagar was inhuman, and his prevarication in reference to Sarah, in these modern times;

-would be called lies.
+It is not necessary to go further back in history than the time of the illustrious Abraham, (who, had he perpetrated his falsehoods and crimes in this civilized 19th century, would be serving out a term in the penitentiary.) to find an illustration of the insatiate cruelty and sensualism that then prevailed.
+His treatment of Hagar was inhuman, and his prevarication in reference to Sarah.
+In these modern times would be called lies.

-But God was perfectly satisfied with his conduct, veracity and moral character, but resolved to try him that he might exhibit to the world an illustrious example of the power of faith.
-And, as the "story goes," God commanded him to take his son-his only son Isaac, whom he loved, and in whom all the promisco of God were to be accomplished-and to offer him up for a burnt-offering upon a distant mountain.
+But God was perfectly satisfied with his conduct, verselty and moral character, but resolved to try him that he might exhibit to the world an illustrious example of the power of faith.
+And, as the "story goes," God commanded him to take his son-his only son Isaac, whom he loved, and in whom all the promises of God were to be accomplished-and to offer him up for a burnt-offering upon a distant mountain.
 Without an inquiry or murmuring word, and with a promptness which showed the most entire submission, Abraham obeyed the mysterious command.
 A journey of three days was accomplished.
 Every preparation for the offering, was made, and the knife was in his hand, which was uplifted to slay his son, when his purpose was arrested by a voice from heaven, requiring him to spare the lad, inasmuch as the proof of the father's faith and obedience, was full.
-A ram was provided in a neighboring thicket, which he took and offered up; and after having been favored with opscial tokens of the divine approbation, he roturned with his son to Beersheba.
-This grand trial and fillustration of the patriarch's faith took place, as it is supposed, upon Mount Moriah.
-In commemoration of it, he gave to the place the name Jehovah jirch, (the Lord will ese or provide,) intimating a general truth, respecting the divine faithfulness and care; and prophetical allusion, as some suppose, to the great escrifice which, in fullness of time, was to be offered on that same spot for the sine of
+A ram was provided in a neighboring thicket, which he took and offered up; and after having been favored with special tokens of the divine approbation, he returned with his son' to Beershebs.
+This grand trial and illustration of the patriarch's faith took place, as it is supposed, upon Mount Moriah.
+In commemoration of it, he gave to the place the name Jehovah jireh, (the Lord will see or provide,) intimating a general truth, respecting the divine faithfulness and care; and prophetical allusion, as some suppose, to the great sacrifice which, in fullness of time, was to be offered on that same spot for the sins of

-Of course there are many who believe this normalive.
-The idea that God should command Abraham to offer his sure as a secrifice. in the essence of absurally, and is as false as false can be.
-But the presence of the ram was opportune; and "saved" the boy's life.
+Of conces there are many who believe this narrative.
+The idea that God should command Abraham to other his son as a secrifice, is the cesance of absuritity, and is as false as false can be.
+But the presence of the ram was opportune, and "saved" the boy's life: () '